James Joseph Sylvester: Biography

 James Joseph was born in London on 3 September 1814, the son of Abraham Joseph, a Jewish merchant.
 James later adopted the surname Sylvester when his older brother did so upon emigration to the United States.

-At the age of 14, Sylvester was a student of Augustus De Morgan at the University of London.
-His family withdrew him from the University after he was accused of stabbing a fellow student with a knife.
+At the age of 14, Sylvester was a student of Augustus De Morgan at the University of London (now University College London).
+His family withdrew him from the university after he was accused of stabbing a fellow student with a knife.
 Subsequently, he attended the Liverpool Royal Institution.

 Sylvester began his study of mathematics at St John's College, Cambridge in 1831, where his tutor was John Hymers.
 Although his studies were interrupted for almost two years due to a prolonged illness, he nevertheless ranked second in Cambridge's famous mathematical examination, the tripos, for which he sat in 1837.
-However, Sylvester was not issued a degree, because graduates at that time were required to state their acceptance of the Thirty-nine Articles of the Church of England, and Sylvester could not do so because he was Jewish.
+However, Sylvester was not issued a degree, because graduates at that time were required to state their acceptance of the Thirty-nine Articles of the Church of England, and he could not do so because he was Jewish.
 For the same reason, he was unable to compete for a Fellowship or obtain a Smith's prize.
 In 1838, Sylvester became professor of natural philosophy at University College London and in 1839 a Fellow of the Royal Society of London.
 In 1841, he was awarded a BA and an MA by Trinity College Dublin.

-In the same year he moved to the United States to become a professor of mathematics at the University of Virginia, but left after less than four months.
-A student who had been reading a newspaper in one of Sylvester's lectures insulted him and Sylvester struck him with a sword stick.
+In the same year he moved to the United States to become a professor of mathematics at the University of Virginia, the first Jewish professor at any American college or university.
+He left his appointment after only four months after a classroom incident in which a student he had criticized hit him with a bludgeon and he struck back with a sword-cane.
 The student collapsed in shock and Sylvester believed (wrongly) that he had killed him.
 Sylvester resigned when he felt that the university authorities had not sufficiently disciplined the student.
 He moved to New York City and began friendships with the Harvard mathematician Benjamin Peirce (father of Charles Sanders Peirce) and the Princeton physicist Joseph Henry.
 However, he left in November 1843 after being denied appointment as Professor of Mathematics at Columbia College (now University), again for his Judaism, and returned to England.